sumitbhatnagar1411/public/README.md

 ---

-⭐️ *Always open to discussing AI, system design, and building scalable platforms*
+⭐️ *Always open to discussions on AI, system design, and building scalable platforms*